shopbeam/flash-widget-example/README.md

 Usage
 -----

 There are currently two methods available to embed a Shopbeam flash swf widget.
-One is to use our sample swf which uses product data added to the embed html, the other is to publish your own swf using the actionscript code referenced below.
+One is to use our sample swf which uses product data added to the embed html, the other is to publish your own swf using the actionscript code referenced below which has multiple options for defining / retrieving product data.

 ### 1. Embed Method One - Using the Shopbeam Sample .swf